Date: 21st February 2020

 it’s worth noting that this topic gets a little more complicated.
 It takes the clever little bees to work out

 which flowers are worth visiting, and which ones are not worth bothering with.

 It is the case that some flowers genuinely do offer higher nectar or pollen rewards than others (and of course, some flowers may offer both).

 Different bees are more easily able to extract the food rewards from particular flowers than others.
-For example, short tongued bees may struggle with flowers that have deep florets (although bees may adapt to this challenge by engaging in nectar robbing).
-Some bee species may also struggle to release pollen from anthers.
+For example, short tongued bees may struggle with flowers that have deep florets or gullets (although bees may adapt to this challenge by engaging in nectar robbing).
+Some bee species may also struggle to release pollen from anthers, whereas other may use a technique known as buzz pollination.
 These factors may result in flowers being more commonly visited than some types of bees and not others.